Who can be a living donor?

 A living donor can be anyone—a parent, family member or friend.
 A donor has to meet certain health standards and have a donor evaluation.
 Based on these results, the pediatric kidney transplant surgeon and team will decide if a donor is a good match for your child.

 How does a person become a living donor?

 A person must clearly express his interest to be a living donor and complete a donor evaluation.
 If he is a match and there are no other problems or issues, the living donor surgery will be scheduled.

-The donor’s surgery will take place at Emory Transplant Center.
-During the donor’s surgery, surgeons will take a kidney the living donor to replace your child’s unhealthy (diseased) kidney.
-The donor’s surgery may take 3 to 8 hours.
+The donor's surgery will take place at Emory Transplant Center.
+During the donor's surgery, surgeons will take a kidney from the living donor to replace your child's unhealthy kidney.
+The donor's surgery may take three to 8 hours.

-Once the donor kidney is ready, your child’s kidney transplant surgery will take place.
-Surgery may take 4 to 12 hours.
-Patients typically can go home 7 to 14 days after the transplant surgery.
+Once the donor kidney is ready, your child's kidney transplant surgery will take place.
+Surgery may take four to 12 hours.
+Typically, patients can go home seven to 14 days after the transplant surgery.